cpswan/katacoda-scenarios/iac-git/step3.md

 Browse to https://github.csc.com/__your__short__name__/Shortnames replacing `__your__short__name__`

-Get the SSH clone URL by clicking on the `Copy to clipboard` button
+Get the SSH clone URL by clicking on the `Copy to clipboard` button then:

-Back to the SSH session on your AWS instance:

-`git clone git@github.csc.com:__your__short__name__/Shortnames.git`
+`git clone ` and paste in the URL and press Enter

-Change directory into the cloned repo
+Change directory into the cloned repo:

 `cd Shortnames`{{execute}}